Incrisz/loki-grafana/README.md

    # Use TLS encryption for log shipping
    ```

-4. **Loki Dashborad:-Enter one of these popular Loki dashboard IDs:**
+4. **Loki Dashboard - Enter one of these popular Loki dashboard IDs:**
    ```bash
     # 13639 - Loki Dashboard Quick Search
     # 12019 - Loki Logs Dashboard